 How to Terminate a Director or a Commissioner

 The termination of a director or a commissioner is performed through the shareholders’ general meeting.
 Below is the summarised process:

-If you need further information regarding business setup in Indonesia, do not hesitate to contact us by filling in the form below.
-You can also visit our offices in Jakarta, Bali and Semarang.
+If you need further information on company establishment in Indonesia, do not hesitate to contact us by filling in the form below.
+You can also visit our offices in Jakarta, Bali, and Semarang.